Yabloko: Social democracy

 Among the founders of Yabloko was a group of social democrats, but as a result of the discussion, it was initially decided not to identify themselves social democrats.
 In this regard, Grigory Yavlinsky noted:Our ideological model is based on the need to combine liberal and social democratic approaches in Russia.
 This is a feature of Russia, in which we must be liberals in order to protect private property, achieve tax cuts, maximum freedoms for entrepreneurs, large-scale development of private entrepreneurship, because without this it is impossible to create a “public pie”.
 But we must not forget that Russia is a country that cannot exist without free education, without high-quality free healthcare.
 We cannot forget how many pensioners we have, how many people with disabilities, how many territories we have that today do not yet fit into the liberal approach ...
 We must do everything to ensure that the liberal foundations of the economy are as deep as possible, and at the same time solve the country's priority social tasks.In the first half of the 1990s, the ideas of socialism were generally not popular in the democratic movement.
 Yabloko's distancing from social democracy was manifested in the party's attitude to such a principle as social justice.
 In 1995, Grigory Yavlinsky said:The social justice thesis is one of the most dangerous theses that can exist.
 It has been proven many times that the struggle for social justice sooner or later ends in terrible tragedies.
 Therefore, for our country, the thesis would be correct not about social justice, but about social acceptability.
 This is a dynamic situation, which suggests that at different stages, under different conditions, society can agree with certain social costs.
 Especially during the period of reforms.
 And if, instead of organizing an efficient economy, we again begin to seek justice, while realizing that it does not exist, that this is an abstract thesis, we will again and again push people into social conflicts.

 Land – Housing – Roads

 A book with a program titled "Land – Housing – Roads" was distributed by the party.
-To the housing issue: a breakthrough strategy contains a description of the strategy “Land – housing – roads”, approved by decision No. 10 of February 28, 2009 of the Political Committee of the RODP “Yabloko”.
+To the housing issue: a breakthrough strategy contains a description of the strategy “Land – housing – roads”, approved by decision No. 10 February 28, 2009 of the Political Committee of the RODP “Yabloko”.
 The strategy is positioned by the party as aimed at a comprehensive withdrawal of the country from the crisis.

 In the period after the publication, the program was a permanent part of the Yabloko party election program.